techskillsync/skillsync-suprema/README.md

 `email_confirmed`: (bool) whether or not the user confirmed their email

 `avatar_url`: (string) the filename of the user's avatar.
 The actual avatar is stored in the `avatars` bucket

+### resume_data

+Each row is a user's resume.
+See the RESUMBE BUILDER TYPES section in src/types/types.ts for more info.